Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 2. Place the HAT on top. <Highlight color={colors.red}>Push down</Highlight> to secure it in place.

 :::note
 The HAT's GPIO connector will line up with the RPi's GPIO pins, and may require a slight force to compress down.
-Careful note to apply too much force and bend any pins.
+Careful not to apply too much force.
 :::

 3. Hand screw the <Highlight color={colors.green}>hex standoffs</Highlight> in each corner, on top of the HAT.